Credit Manager (1058-679)

 - Performs other duties as assigned

-- Bachelor’s degree in accounting, finance or related field
+- Bachelor’s degree in accounting, finance or related field, or equivalent experience

 - Minimum of seven (7) years of credit experience, including 5 years of managerial experience